-The Pew Charitable Trusts is working with scientists, stakeholders, and the public to ensure that the Pacific Remote Islands Marine National Monument receives the additional protection it deserves.
+The Pew Charitable Trusts worked with scientists, stakeholders, and the public to ensure that the Pacific Remote Islands Marine National Monument received the additional protection it deserved.

-The Pacific Remote Islands Marine National Monument Is a U.S. Treasure in Need of Protection
+President Obama Expands Pacific Remote Islands Marine National Monument in Historic Move

 August 13, 2014